 - Enters data into claims management system

 - Creates a file, generates a claim number and assigns the claim to an adjuster

-- Within approximately 30 days after receipt of the claim, an acknowledgement letter will be sent to the claimant providing the claim number and the identity of the claim adjuster assigned to the claim
+- Upon opening of a claim an acknowledgement letter will be sent to the claimant providing the claim number and the identity of the claim adjuster assigned to the claim

 The Office of Risk Management’s Claim Adjusters: